 Guitar notes make up the building blocks to all guitar chords and songs.
 Guitar chords are a combination of at least three guitar notes that come together to create a new song.
-Playing a succession of chords and following a specific strumming pattern is what makes a song come to life.
+Playing a succession of chords (such as the G chord, followed by the D chord) and following a specific strumming pattern is what makes a song come to life.

 Think of guitar notes as words.
 Music is a language that you can speak once you know enough words and have figured out how to put words together to make sentences.
 Once you have a solid understanding of guitar notes, you can play any song you want and even write original music.

 Read Next: Details to Learning Guitar Properly